The Garden Project | Prosiect yr Ardd

 The Community Garden

 Anyone is welcome to become a member, take part in gardening sessions and enjoy sharing this beautiful area of land.
+Groups are also welcome to make use of the space.
+For example, Llangollen Scouts use part of the garden to practise fire lighting.

 > To develop a high quality organic food source within Llangollen.